 and specifying the block

 argument.
-This is useful for paired experiments, not used in this
+This is useful for paired experiments, not used in this example, but with example code shown here.

 Models are fit using lmFit